SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 	[Please] No more *announcement* [please]

 As you might expect, the word "please" is optional.
 Available options for *announcement* are: "distance information", "side alerts", "rear alerts", "blue flag warnings", "yellow flag warnings".
-After you have disabled one of the warnings (all are enabled or disabled according to the settings described above), you can reenable it with the following command:
+After you have disabled one of the warnings (all are enabled or disabled by default according to the settings described above), you can reenable it with the following command:

 	[Please] Give me *announcement* [please]